evanchooly/lariat/README.md

 # Lariat

-A semi-experiemental extension to [morphia](https://github.com/mongodb/morphia) that transparently archives old versions of your entities and allows for rollbacks to previous states.  e.g., the class below will be archived in to the collection `records_archive` and will keep only the last 3 versions.
+A semi-experimental extension to [morphia](https://github.com/mongodb/morphia) that transparently archives old versions of your entities and allows for rollbacks to previous states.  e.g., the class below will be archived in to the collection `records_archive` and will keep only the last 3 versions.
 More docs and examples are (probably) on the way but for now see `LariatTest.java`.